 They blow it, they botch it, they screw it all up, they end up running it.

-And everybody applauds the people who destroy things end up taking them over and running them.
+The people who destroy things end up taking them over and running them.

 We're going to get the federal government involved here in a mortgage business.

-We're going to have these two private sector entities, Freddie Mack and Fannie Mae, but we're going to have our hands in there, the federal government says, to make sure things go right.
+We're going to have these two private sector entities, Freddie Mac and Fannie Mae, but we're going to have our hands in there, the federal government says, to make sure things go right, make sure the mortgage industry stays on the up and up.

-And lo and behold, the very thing they told us they were doing to save and protect and keep this mortgage industry uh above board is what destroyed it.
+And lo and behold, the very thing they told us they were doing to save and protect and keep this mortgage industry above board is what destroyed it.

 And who the hell knows who else got money?

-But these were just political playthings of the Democrat Party and the and the liberal entrenched bureaucracy.
+But these were just political playthings of the Democrat Party and the liberal entrenched bureaucracy, passing out money, contributions to various Democrats and so forth.

-It's just I don't know, striking us.
+It's just, I don't know, strike.

 Is anybody paying the price for the failure of these two institutions?

-Other than us, other than the taxpayers.
+Other than us, other than the taxpayers?

 No.